Kayleigh Hines

-Kayleigh Hines (born 27 February 1991) is an English footballer who plays as a midfielder for Loughborough Lightning She previously played for Reading.
+Kayleigh Hines (born 27 February 1991) is an English footballer who plays as a midfielder for Peterborough United.
+She previously played for Reading.

 Early life

 Hines began playing football at age 8 and eventually joined a local boys' team where she played until the age of 12.
 She then joined the Reading F.C.'s Centre of Excellence.
 As a teenager, Hines played for Arsenal Academy and St Albans.
 At the age of 18, she travelled to New Jersey in the United States where she played for Women's Premier Soccer League (WPSL) side Millburn Magic.
 Named to the WPSL's All-East First Team in 2010, Hines also coached the Millburn Magic Under-9 summer select team.